 About the Certified Fund Raising Executive (CFRE) Program

-Minor changes will be made to the CFRE International Exam starting June 3, 2011.
-To read more, please click here.
+Note: Minor changes were made to the CFRE International Exam starting June 3, 2011.
+To see the changes, please click here.

 - Go directly to the CFRE website